qaze/qaze.github.io/_posts/2019-06-17-project-migration-to-swiftui.md

 ---
 title: 'SwiftUI: Project migration from UIKit'
+image: /assets/migration.jpg
+description: Apple released SwiftUI framework.
+The great tech that will allow to create great UI/UX faster.
+How to migrate from old project with UIKit to new SwiftUI?
+lang: en
 date: 2019-06-17 10:09:09.000000000 +03:00
 type: post
-published: true
-status: publish

 categories:
-- iOS Development Posts
+- iOS Development
-tags:
-- ios
-- migration
-- scene-delegate
-- swift
-- swift5
-- swiftui
-- xcode

-meta:
-- description: Apple released SwiftUI framework.
-The great tech that will allow to create great UI/UX faster.
-How to migrate from old project with UIKit to new SwiftUI?

 classes: wide
 excerpt_separator: <!--more-->

 header: